San7o/Brenta-Engine/README.md

 ![Brenta-Engine-Banner](./utils/docs-images/brenta-engine-banner.png)

-**Brenta Engine** is a simple 3D engine written in modern C++/OpenGL using the Entity Component System architecture.
+**Brenta Engine** is a simple 3D engine written in modern C++/OpenGL using a hybrid scene-graph and Entity Component System architecture.
 The engine was created by Giovanni Santini in the summer of 2024, the name is inspired by the Brenta Dolimites in the Italian Alps.

 Check out [GUIDE.md](./docs/GUIDE.md) for a quick introduction on how the engine works, and [DESIGN.md](./docs/DESIGN.md) for an overview of